GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  Legend showing the meaning of the symbols on your map.

+*  Overlay of raster image or EPS plots (e.g., institutional logos, photos, etc.).

+*  Overlay of the GMT logo.

 *  Map insert showing perhaps the location of your detailed area in a regional or global context.

-*  Overlay of raster image or EPS plots (e.g., institutional logos, photos, etc.).

 Each of these features share a common system for specifying the location on the plot where the feature will be placed.
-They also share a common way to specify the placement of a rectangular panel behind the feature (to provide a uniform background, for instance).
+They also share a common way for specifying the placement of a rectangular panel behind the feature (to provide a uniform background, for instance).
 Thus, before we discuss the different features in more detail we will first review the "reference point/anchor point" system used by GMT to specify such locations in relation to the underlying map, and then discuss